jonathan-warkentine/TRAKS/README.md

   ---
   ## Installation:

-  You must have node installed on your machine in order to run this app.
+  You must have [node installed](https://nodejs.org/en/download/) on your machine in order to run this app.
 Run the command `npm i` to install dependencies, which include:
 - [ ] console.table
 - [ ] mysql2
 - [ ] dotenv
 - [ ] inquirer
 - [ ] asciiart-logo

+In addition, you must have [MySQL installed](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) on your machine, with at least one database.

   &nbsp;